DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/browserify/build`
 * `gulp server`

    Browsersync will start a browser tab(default Chrome) with `localhost:3080/dist_test/browserify/appl/testapp_dev.html`.
-Any changes to the source code(*.js files) should be reflected in the browser auto reload.
+Any changes to the source code(\*.js|*.ts) files should be reflected in the browser auto reload.

 2\. ***Hot Module Reload(HMR) Window*** -